rxue/learning-dirary/books/Java/EE/7/oracle-java-ee-7-tutorial/PartIIntroduction/README.md

 # 1. Overview
 ## Java EE 7 APIs
+### JavaServer Pages Technology
+JSP technology lets you put snippets of servlet code directly into a text-based document
 ### JavaServer Faces Technology
 In Java EE 7 platform, new features of JavaServer Faces technology include the following: